|Locations:||up to 5|

 Luck Gave Them A Service Area

 Esso had a knack at building services: their designs were both brave and fresh.
 But they had no experience in running them.
-Compared to a normal filling station, a service area had additional demands in the form of high catering expectations, which they simply weren't cut out for.
+Compared to a normal filling station, a service area had the additional pressure of high catering expectations, which they simply weren't cut out for.

 Initially, their apathy led to ingenuity.
 For Washington, they developed a complicated and pioneering catering system which used automated vending machines and microwaves, which were new to the motorway network at the time.
 Their agreement with the concerned Ministry was that they would be removed if they were unpopular with the public - and they were very unpopular.